Sudanese rally in new anti-coup protests amid tight security

-Hundreds took to the streets, even as authorities tightened security across the capital, deploying troops and closing all bridges over the Nile River linking Khartoum with its twin city of Omdurman and the district of Bahri, the state-run SUNA news agency reported.
+Thousands rallied since earlier in the day, even as authorities tightened security across Khartoum, deploying troops and closing all bridges over the Nile River linking the capital with its twin city of Omdurman and the district of Bahri, the state-run SUNA news agency reported.

 Last weekend, security forces violently dispersed demonstrators when they attempted to stage a sit-in near the presidential palace.
 At least three protesters were killed, and more than 300 were wounded on Sunday.
 There were also allegations of sexual violence, including rape and gang rape by security forces against female protesters, according to the United Nations.